uncertainty-toolbox/uncertainty-toolbox/README.md

 determine which predictive uncertanties are best?
 What does it mean to produce a _best_ or _ideal_ uncertainty?
 Are our uncertainties accurate and _well-calibrated_?

-Uncertainty Toolbox provides standard metrics to quantify the quality of predictive uncertainties, describes the intuition behind these metrics, produces visualizations of these metrics/uncertainties, and implements simple post-processing procedures to improve these uncertainties (i.e.  "re-calibration").
+Uncertainty Toolbox provides standard metrics to quantify and compare predictive uncertainty estimates, gives intuition for these metrics, produces visualizations of these metrics/uncertainties, and implements simple "re-calibration" procedures to improve these uncertainties.
 This toolbox currently focuses on regression tasks.
-We also aim to provide and maintain a reference list of [relevant papers](docs/paper_list.md) in this area.
+It also aims to provide and maintain a reference list of [relevant papers](docs/paper_list.md) in this area.